e-for-eshaan/eshaan-cli/README.md

 # eshaan-cli
-CLI to help me build react/next apps
+CLI to help me build React/Next apps

-Built with NodeJS
+Built with NodeJS.
+The perfect package to start making any app!

+## Initialization

+## Options

+## Examples